-The closest automated external defibrillators (AEDs) are available and located in the Motion

-Analysis laboratory (A317) in Health Sciences Building School and in the Entrance Lobby of the

-Health Sciences Centre.
+The closest automated external defibrillators (AEDs) are available and located at the Agriculture & Food Science Services Desk and the Entrance Lobby of the Health Sciences Centre.

 6.10 Contacting the Emergency Services

 In all instances contacting the Emergency Services must be done via Campus Services using the 24hr Emergency Line (internal extension 7999 or 01 716 7999 from an external phone).
 Campus Services personnel will then contact the Emergency Services and ensure that they are met upon their arrival on campus and are escorted to the correct location of any incident.